dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](./images/263_Schematic_CrossProbe.png)

 This tool is used to cross probe from chosen objects on the current schematic to its corresponding counterparts in the PCB, or from PCB Footprints to corresponding  counterparts in the schematic.

-**Note:** *You don't need to open PCB first before you using cross probe in the schematic.
-Editor will auto open the PCB.*
+**Note:** *You don't need to open PCB first before using cross probe in the schematic.
+Editor will open the PCB automatically.*
-And don't forget to use hotkey `SHIFT+X`.
+And don't forget to use the hotkey `SHIFT+X`.

 ![](./images/192_Schematic_CrossProbe.gif)

 ## Multi-part Components

 The number of pins on some components can be quite large.
-That's why it's easier to divide such component into several parts or functional blocks.
+That's why it's easier to divide such a component into several parts or functional blocks.
 As a simple example, there are six gates in the 74HC04 Hex Inverter component.
 To avoid clutter in the schematic, GND and VCC pins of such components are usually served by a separate part of the component.
 This is really convenient as it doesn't interfere the working process with logical parts.
 The NetLabel names of VCC and GND Pin are usually hidden.

 When placing the 74HC04 on a schematic, it will look like the screenshot below.
 **Note:** *The component Prefix will be in form of: U?.1, U?.2 etc.*